 The unskilled foreign worker covered the long way from strikebreaker to organized worker.
 We see the same thing in 1922 in mass form in the coal strike.
-The relation of the skilled American workers to the unskilled foreign worker has today become that, not of an organized striking worker to an unorganized strikebreaking worker, but that of workers fighting shoulder to shoulder.
+The relation of the skilled American worker to the unskilled foreign worker has to-day become a relation, not of an organized striking worker to an unorganized strikebreaking worker, but that of workers fighting shoulder to shoulder.
 And thus a big conflict within the American labor movement is in the process of elimination.

 During the War, immigration practically ceased.
-From 1900 to 1910 no less than 8,795,886 immigrants had streamed into America.
+From 1900 to 1910 no less than 8,795,386 immigrants had streamed into America.
 In 1914, 1,403,081 immigrants landed on American shores.
 These tremendous foreign masses which have been almost completely transformed into industrial workers in the United States, flooded the American working class with constantly renewed waves of foreigners.
 They increased the differences inside the working class.

 The War practically stopped immigration to America.
 In 1918 the surplus was only 18,000; in 1919 only 20,000.
-In 1920, the number of immigrants was 621,576 and the number of emigrants 428,062.
+In 1920 the number of immigrants was 621,576 and the number of emigrants 428,062.
 The present Immigration Law limits the number of immigrants to 360,000.
-In the fiscal year of 1921-1922, the net in immigration was 110,844.
+In the fiscal year of 1921-1922, the net immigration was 110,844.
 The composition, however, is such, that the emigrants are mainly men, while the immigrants are women and children belonging to families here.
-The National Industrial Conference Board says: "There was a net increase of 7,642 of the professional class, 33,630 skilled workers, 39,309 servants, and 76,106 of no occupation, including women and children, while there is a net loss of 67,332 classed as laborers.
+The National Industrial Conference Board says: "There was a net increase of 7,642 of the professional class, 33,630 skilled workers, 39,309 classed as laborers.
 Including only those classes of skilled and miscellaneous workers who have a direct relation to the labor supply of American manufacturing industry, the immigration for the first fiscal year of the new law's operation represents a net loss of 30,883 workers."

-It is apparent, therefore, that no increase is now being made in the American working class from abroad.
+It is apparent, therefore, that no increase in the American working class is now being made from abroad.
 Hence not only is there no new infusion of strange elements but the foreign-born workers living in the United States have for this very reason been more easily assimilated.